NetApp/terraform-provider-netapp-ontap/docs/resources/cluster_peer_resource.md

 ## Import

-This Resource supports import, which allows you to import existing cluster peer relation into the state of this resoruce.
+This Resource supports import, which allows you to import existing cluster peer relation into the state of this resource.
 Import require a unique ID composed of the cluster name and cx_profile_name, separated by a comma.

  id = `name`,`cx_profile_name`